-Carpet is the flooring of choice for many homeowners, including for the hallway.
-Carpet can’t be mopped if shoes or paws bring mud in, of course, but carpets can have good resistance to soiling, and be hard wearing enough for hallway life.
-Try a wool-rich version (80 per cent wool, 20 per cent manmade fibres).
-Carpet’s also a good noise-dampener.
-Pattern, including stripes, can make an impact in the hall and stay smart between vacuuming sessions.
+Carpet is the hallway flooring choice for many homeowners.
+Carpet can’t be mopped if shoes or paws bring mud in, but carpets can have good resistance to soiling and be hard wearing enough for hallway life.
+Try a wool-rich version (80 per cent wool, 20 per cent manmade fibers).
+Carpet is also a good noise-dampener.
+Pattern, including stripes, can make an impact in the hall and will look nice between vacuuming sessions.

-Natural flooring is made from plant fibres and has pleasing texture that can add subtle decorative interest in the hall.
-Not all natural flooring is suitable for a hallway, however.
-Look for sisal and coir, which are tough enough to take the traffic.
-Golden tones will keep coir looking as it should, while for a wide choice of colours, opt for sisal.
+Natural flooring is made from plant fibers and has pleasing texture that can add subtle decorative interest in the hall.
+Not all natural flooring is suitable for a hallway.
+However, look for sisal and coir, which are tough enough to take the traffic.
+Coir comes in golden tones and will keep their look, while sisal comes in a wide variety of colors.

 Teaming hallway flooring with underfloor heating

 Solid wood flooring can be suitable for use with underfloor heating, but check with your supplier.
-Engineered wood should be compatible.
+Composite wood should be compatible as well.

 High-quality laminates and vinyls can be used with underfloor heating.